tewedaj/alx-backend-storage/0x02-redis_basic/README.md

-# ALX redis, i am exceited to read about redis never heard of it before,
+# ALX redis, i am exceited to read about redis so after doing the assigemnt Redis is basicly an SDK that gives you lower level controll of your cashing system.. it also acts as a No Sql database